 Her Agenda: Do you have any advice for young women who are tackling their first internship?

 Aviva Klein: Go above and beyond what is asked of you.
-For me what that looks like if I was the intern for the publicity department, I was going around the floor and working for everybody.
-You might think that you want to one thing but you end up learning a lot about what other people do.
-It’s important to learn every aspect of the company that you’re working for so it makes you more well rounded in the industry and helps you decide where you want to go in the future.
+For me what that looks like is, if I am the intern for the publicity department, I am going around the floor and working for everybody in various departments.
+You might think that you want to DO one thing but you end up learning a lot about what other people do by exploring the other departments.
+It’s important to learn every aspect of the company that you’re working for so it makes you more well rounded in that industry and helps you decide where you want to go in the future.

 Her Agenda: What would you say to someone who is hoping to quit their current position and explore something new?